Managing Frustration for Children with ADHD (Ages 9-11)

 This program does NOT focus on helping children to better manage their core symptoms of ADHD (inattention, impulsivity, and/or hyperactivity), as research has shown that such programs are not very effective.
-It is most effective for children with ADHD whose core ADHD symptoms are being addressed by empirically-based interventions (medication, environmental management at home, classroom management and academic accommodations as needed at school) but who continue to experience significant problems with frustration.This program is conducted in a group format, with no more than eight children enrolled at a time.
-There are a total of 12 weekly sessions, 90 minutes each, taught in the late afternoon / early evening.
-The children attend 11 of the 12 sessions, with parents attending one group session without their child.
+This program is most effective for children with ADHD whose core ADHD symptoms are being addressed by empirically-based interventions (medication, environmental management at home, classroom management and academic accommodations as needed at school) but who continue to experience significant problems with frustration.
+It is strongly recommended that parents complete the Understanding and Managing ADHD in Children ages 6 to 12 parent group program before enrolling their child in this group, as the skills parents learn in that program greatly assist them in helping their child apply the skills learned in this program in their day-to-day lives.

 The strategies taught in this program are appropriate for children with a diagnosis of ADHD who are:

 - 9 to 11 years of age, and

 - In third, fourth or fifth grade, and